-Net Asset Classification - Net assets, revenues, and expenses are classified based on the existence or absence of donor-imposed restrictions.
+Net Asset Classifications - Net assets, revenues, gains, losses, and expenses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows:

-Without Donor Restrictions - Net assets that are not restricted by donor-imposed stipulations.
+Without Donor Restrictions - These assets are not subject to donor-imposed stipulations.
 Expenses are reported as decreases in net assets without donor restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions, unless their use is restricted by explicit donor stipulation or by law.
-Net assets without donor restrictions are those currently available for use by the Foundation or at the discretion of the Board of Directors (the "Board") for the Foundation's use.
+Net assets without donor restrictions are those currently available for use, or at the discretion of the Board of Directors (the "Board") for the Foundation's use.

-With Donor Restrictions - Net assets that are subject to donor-imposed stipulations, which limit their use by the Foundation to a specific purpose and/or the passage of time.
-When a restriction is satisfied or expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+With Donor Restrictions - These assets are subject to donor-imposed stipulations, which limit their use by to a specific purpose and/or the passage of time, or which require them to be maintained permanently.

-Also included in this category are stipulations permanently imposed by the donor.
-Those net assets are not available for use in operations and limitations neither expire by fulfillment of a specific purpose and/or the passage of time.
+Net assets, which are required to be maintained permanently, are not available for use in operations and limitations neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the Foundation.
 The Foundation classifies as net assets with donor restrictions all trusts and endowment funds in which the donor has granted the Board authority regarding beneficiary selection.
 Split-interest agreements having any charitable component that must be maintained in perpetuity as designated by the donor are also classified as net assets with donor restrictions.

 Use of Estimates - The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from these estimates.
+Accordingly, actual results could differ from those estimates.

-Cash and Cash Equivalents - The Foundation considers all unrestricted cash and short-term investments with an original maturity of three months or less to be cash equivalents.
+Cash and Cash Equivalents - The Foundation considers all unrestricted cash and short-term highly liquid investments with original maturities of three months or less to be cash equivalents.